The Basement Mechanic's Guide to Testing Perpetual Motion Machines

 Here's a checklist of pitfalls, and suggestions for finding them and ensuring they don't affect your measurements.

 One inventor's machine had a battery to start it, and then, the inventor claimed, the machine's own power recharged the battery.
 It wasn't hard to show that the battery never was being recharged, but was supplying energy all the time.
-Just put a small value resistor in series with the battery (connected at a battery terminal) and a simple microvoltmeter across the resistor to continually monitor the voltage across the resistor.
+A small value resistor was wired in series with the battery (connected at a battery terminal) and a simple microvoltmeter connected across the resistor to continually monitor the voltage across the resistor.
 The voltage never changed sign.
 Therefore the current never changed direction.
 Therefore the battery supplied energy the whole time, and was never being charged.
+Case closed.

 6. Electrical measuring devices and circuits.One quick way to see if your electrical meters are lying to you is to compare measurements made with one set of meters of a particular type (say analog meters) with measurements made with a different type (say electronic meters).
 Do thiese measurements on the actual machine.
 If the results are different, you know that one or the other type of meter (or both) is deceiving you.
 Do the readings change as the meters are placed in different positions and orientations, or if the connecting wires are shifted in position?
 If so, be suspicious that the shielding or grounding is not adequate.